P1sec/pycrate/README.md

 ------------

 Currently none.
 Only the Python builtins and few internal modules of Python (e.g. os, system, re) are required for most of the features.
+The json internal module is required for supporting the JSON API.

+The pycrate_mobile/TS24301_EMM module uses CryptoMobile as optional dependency to cipher / decipher LTE NAS messages.

+The pycrate_diameter part uses lxml as optional dependency to translate xml files from IANA as Python dictionnaries when the diameter module is loaded.

-The pycrate_corenet part requires pysctp and CryptoMobile.
+The pycrate_corenet part requires pysctp and CryptoMobile to run.

 Automatic installation